-The only item of real interest to the Catholic League was the agency's commitment to extend foreign aid to such civil institutions as churches, mosques and temples.
-We commended them on this proposition, but noted that it smacked of hypocrisy: United States taxpayers are expected to foot the bill for religious institutions overseas but there is no money for poor kids down the block from the White House who would like to have a voucher to attend a Catholic school.
+The only item of real interest to the Catholic League is the agency's commitment to extend foreign aid to such civil institutions as churches, mosques and temples.
+This is a commendable proposition, but it also smacks of hypocrisy: U.S. taxpayers are expected to foot the bill for religious institutions overseas but there is no money for poor kids down the block from the White House who would like to have a school voucher to attend a Catholic school.